ChanhHuy0188/What-I-learn-to/README.md

-# What-I-learn-to-become-a-Data-Scientist
+# What-I-learn
-My road to become a  Scientist in the future =))
+My road to become a  Scientist and AI engineer in the future =))

 In "this road", I will use Google Colaboratory to code and Google Drive to save my data